AparaIdowu/supermart-SQL-capstone/README.md

 ## Overview

-The project is organised as a single, fully commented script (`SUPERMART_CAPSTONE_PROJECT-_Idowu_Blessing_Apara.sql`) divided into ten sections (A–J) that progress from SQL fundamentals to advanced analytical queries.
+The project is organised as a single, fully commented script (`SUPERMART ANALYTICS CAPSTONE.sql`) divided into ten sections (A–J) that progress from SQL fundamentals to advanced analytical queries.
 Each query is preceded by a comment stating the business question it answers.

 The core revenue measure used throughout is: